The Best Places India

 Day 6: Varanasi - Kolkata.

-Flight to the City of Love – You are assisted with your checkout and driven to the airport and assisted in boarding your late morning flight to Kolkata.
-Arrive at Kolkata and you are greeted and driven to your Hotel and assisted with your check-in.
+Flight to the City of Love – – You are assisted with your checkout and driven to the airport and assisted in boarding your late morning flight to Kolkata.
+Arrive at Kolkata and you are driven to your beautiful luxury hotel and assisted with your check-in.
+The ITC Sonar’s architectural aesthetic is inspired by the natural beauty of Eastern India, particularly the tranquil lotus ponds and lush greenery that surround the property.

 About The City of Love.
 The British East India Company built a riverine port at Kolkata in the late 17th century and the area rapidly evolved into a vibrant city.
 Kolkata was the capital of British India from 1772 until 1911, and witnessed significant cultural and architectural influences from British rule, evident in its colonial-era buildings and institutions.
 Today, Kolkata is a bustling metropolis and the commercial and financial hub of eastern India.